tensorpack/tensorpack/docs/tutorial/input-source.md

 Both are supported in tensorpack, while we recommend using Python.

 ### TensorFlow Reader: Pros

-* Faster read/preprocessing.
+People often think they should use `tf.data` because it's fast.

-	* Often true, but not necessarily.
+* Indeed it's often fast, but not necessarily.
 With Python you have access to many other fast libraries, which might be unsupported in TF.
 * Python may be just fast enough.

-		As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, running faster brings no more gains to overall throughput.
+    As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, __faster reader brings no gains to overall throughput__.
     For most types of problems, up to the scale of multi-GPU ImageNet training, Python can offer enough speed if you use a fast library (e.g. `tensorpack.dataflow`).
     See the [Efficient DataFlow](efficient-dataflow.html) tutorial on how to build a fast Python reader with DataFlow.

-* No "Copy to TF" (i.e. `feed_dict`) stage.

-	* True.
-But as mentioned above, the latency can usually be hidden.

-		In tensorpack, TF queues are usually used to hide the "Copy to TF" latency, and TF `StagingArea` can help hide the "Copy to GPU" latency.
-		They are used by most examples in tensorpack.

 ### TensorFlow Reader: Cons
 The disadvantage of TF reader is obvious and it's huge: it's __too complicated__.

-Unlike running a mathematical model, reading data is a complicated and poorly-structured task.
+Unlike running a mathematical model, data processing is a complicated and poorly-structured task.
-You need to handle different formats, handle corner cases, noisy data, combination of data, which require condition operations, loops, data structures, sometimes even exception handling.
-These operations are __naturally not suitable__ for a symbolic graph.
+You need to handle different formats, handle corner cases, noisy data, combination of data.
+Doing these require condition operations, loops, data structures, sometimes even exception handling.
+These operations are __naturally not the right task for a symbolic graph__.

 Let's take a look at what users are asking for `tf.data`:
 * Different ways to [pad data](https://github.com/tensorflow/tensorflow/issues/13969), [shuffle data](https://github.com/tensorflow/tensorflow/issues/14518)